Skip To Main Content

 The first step is completing the application and submitting it along with two letters of recommendation.
 Please give your references as much time as possible to respond to your request for references — apply early!

-Applications are now open for summer 2024.
+Applications are now open.
 Approximately thirty teachers will be selected for G-Camp.
 The staff will evaluate the applications and determine the teachers selected.

 So, what are you waiting for?
 Complete your application for G-Camp today!
 The exciting world of geology awaits you.